jzpeterson/learning-project/upahead_lambda/rest-api/README.md

 you wll need to replace the prodDB import with a testDB.
 This will cause the tests to use the local db.
 Do not commit this because it will break prod.

-There is definitely a better way to do this but I haven't figured it out yet.
+There is definitely a better way to do this, but I haven't figured it out yet.

 ## Setting Environment Secrets
 To test locally set the following environment variables in a .env file in the root of the project: